Compare Refinance Rates Today

 5. See if you’re eligible for a VA streamline refinance

-Homeowners who already have a VA loan, which is backed by the U.S. Department of Veterans Affairs (VA), can use a streamline refinance program known as the VA interest rate reduction refinance loan (IRRRL).
-There’s no mortgage insurance, income verification or appraisal required for an IRRRL, and as long as there’s a money-saving benefit and you’ve paid your VA loan on time, the approval process is fairly simple.
-Still, you may have to pay a VA funding fee unless you’re exempt from the fee.
+Homeowners who already have a loan backed by the U.S. Department of Veterans Affairs (VA) can use a streamline refinance program known as the VA interest rate reduction refinance loan (IRRRL).
+IRRRLs don’t require mortgage insurance, income verification or an appraisal, and as long as there’s a money-saving benefit and you’ve paid your VA loan on time, the approval process is fairly simple.
+Still, you may have to pay a VA funding fee unless you’re exempt.

 6. Replace a conventional or FHA loan with a VA loan